-Our key priorities – with a deadline of September 1st 2021 - are as follows:
+Our current main priorities – as of December 2021 - are as follows:

-- Spectacle.
-What could rival Guy Martin’s Wall Of Death for drama and bravery?
+What else could rival Guy Martin’s Wall Of Death for drama and bravery?
 Or Harry’s Heroes for pathos and humour.
 Or Race Around The World as a setting to explore relationships.

-At a recent unscripted briefing Ian Katz issued a call for shows so audacious that he would be risking his job to commission them.
-They must of course have a worthwhile point to them, and say something about our times.
+At a recent unscripted briefing Ian Katz issued a call for stunts so audacious that he would be risking his job to commission them.
+They must have a revealing purpose, and say something important about our times.

 ALL 4 DRIVING IDEAS FOR 10PM